 (g) Subcontracting requirements.
 The Contractor shall insert in any subcontracts the inspection or testing provisions set forth in paragraphs (a) through (d) of this clause and the Inspection of Supplies-Fixed Price clause of this contract.
-The Contractor shall be responsible for compliance by any subcontractor with the provisions set forth in paragraphs (a) through (d) of this clause and the Inspection of Supplies-Fixed Price clause of the provision of the p
+The Contractor shall be responsible for compliance by any subcontractor with the provisions set forth in paragraphs (a) through (d) of this clause and the Inspection of Supplies-Fixed Price clause of the provision of (d) of this clause and the Inspection of Supplies.

-\ Normally insert 12 months as the period during which defective or otherwise nonconforming supplies must be replaced.
+Normally insert 12 months as the period during which defective or otherwise nonconforming supplies must be replaced.
 However, when the supplies being bought have a shelf life of less than 1 year, you should use the shelf-life period, or in the instance where you reasonably expect a longer period to be available, you should use the longer period.

-\\ The rates to be inserted are established by the Commissioner of the Federal Acquisition Service or a designee.
+The rates to be inserted are established by the Commissioner of the Federal Acquisition Service or a designee.